OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_sensors_integration.md

 The chip forms the end cap of a dark watertight pressure compensated PVC housing, which is rated to 6000 dbar.
 The chip is fitted with a cadmium column for the reduction of nitrate to nitrite.
 The system is automated using a 32 bit microcontroller-based electronics package with 18-bit analogue to digital inputs and can stream raw data (1 Hz) over USB, as well as store data on a 8 GB flash memory card.
 Provided with the values of the on-board standards, the LoC analyser is capable of outputting processed data (µM NO<sub>2-</sub><sup>-</sup> + NO<sub>3-</sub><sup>-</sup>) over RS232 or RS485 interfaces {cite}`Beaton2012`.
-The analyser is capable of measuring concentrations ranging from 0.025 to 1000 µM NO<sub>3</sub><sup>-</sup> due to the chip containing 3 measurement cells with differing path lengths.
+The analyser is capable of measuring concentrations ranging from 0.025 to 1000 µM NO<sub>2-</sub><sup>-</sup> + NO<sub>3-</sub><sup>-</sup> due to the chip containing 3 measurement cells with differing path lengths.
 Measurement frequency during glider operations is approximately every 7 minutes, this is preceded by a calibration period of approximately 21 minutes during which blank and standard measurements are made at the start of each dive.

-## Instrument comparison and uncertainty numbers

-### UV Spectrometers
+## General considerations of measurements quality control

-The quality of the nitrate concentrations derived from UV spectrometer measurements depends on a number of conditions:
+The quality of the nitrate concentrations derived from sensors depends on a number of conditions:
 - time since manufacturer maintenance/calibration (lamp aging)
 - time in the water (bio-fouling)
 - cross-calibration availability (via instrument-on-CTD or nearby water samples or other knowledge)